 The Historical Society tried to construct a museum several times over the 40 years after the original Murphy House was torn down.
 Finally, In 2002 we were successful in creating an alliance with the City of Sunnyvale to anchor the project.
 The City donated the land at the Orchard Heritage Park and committed $500,000 in the form of a grant.

-The Museum was constructed to be a near replica of the Murphy Family home.
-The Murphy Family were among the original settlers in the Santa Clara Valley and pre-dated the Donner party.
-The original home was constructed in Maine then taken apart and shipped around the horn through San Francisco bay and reconstructed in what is now Sunnyvale.
+The museum was constructed to be a near replica of the Murphy family home.
+The Murphy family were among the original settlers in the Santa Clara Valley and pre-dated the Donner party.
+The original home was constructed in Maine, then taken apart and shipped around Cape Horn through San Francisco Bay and reconstructed in what is now Sunnyvale.
 Sunnyvale was originally called Murphy Station as the Murphy family donated land to extend the railroad and were awarded a train stop.
-The home was destroyed following a fire in 1961 and to make the right of way for what is now Central Expressway.
+Following a fire in 1961, the home was destroyed to make the right of way for what is now Central Expressway.

 Original Project Scope:

 - Build a near replica of the original “Murphy Family Home” within the Orchard Heritage Park site.

-- Provide space for the Sunnyvale Historical Society’s child education program to accommodate 3000 students per year.
+- Provide space for the Sunnyvale Historical Society’s children’s education program to accommodate 3000 students per year.

 - Display permanent and rotating exhibits for the public to see the evolution of the Sunnyvale area.

 - Preserve artifacts entrusted to the care of the Sunnyvale Historical Society.

-- Promote pride in Sunnyvale and Valley heritage through displays, newsletters, and participation in community events.
+- Promote pride in Sunnyvale and Santa Clara Valley heritage through displays, newsletters, and participation in community events.